-Lubricating the chain of your bicycle is an essential maintenance task that you should not overlook.
-Doing it regularly will ensure proper transmission operation and prolong the useful life of the chain, crowns and dishes.
-When choosing the ideal lubricant, cyclists are divided between the use of oil or wax.
-Although none is superior On the other, the choice will depend on the use that you give to the bicycle, the type of land and the state of the chain, whether dry or wet.
-Here we explain in detail the properties, advantages and disadvantages of each option.
+Lubricating your bicycle chain is an essential maintenance task that you should not overlook.
+Doing it regularly will ensure proper operation of the drivetrain and will prolong the lifespan of the chain, cogs, and chainrings.
+When it comes to choosing the ideal lubricant, cyclists are divided between using oil or wax.
+Although neither is superior to the other, the choice will depend on how you use your bike, the type of terrain, and the condition of the chain, whether it's dry or wet.
+Here we explain in detail the properties, advantages, and disadvantages of each option.

 Why is it important to lubricate your bicycle chain?

-Regular chain lubrication helps reduce friction between transmission components, avoiding premature wear.
-In addition, a well lubricated chain ensures greater pedaling efficiency, which translates into a better performance on your routes.
+Regular lubrication of the chain helps reduce friction between the components of the drivetrain, preventing premature wear.
+In addition, a well-lubricated chain ensures greater pedaling efficiency, which translates into better performance on your rides.

-To maintain your transmission in perfect condition, it is essential to check not only the chain, but all key components.
-Discover each how much time you must do a revision to the transmission of you bicycle to prolong your useful life.
+To keep your drivetrain in perfect condition, it is essential to check not only the chain but all the key components.
+Discover how often you should have a check-up on the drivetrain of your bicycle

 -

-Great repellent of dust and mud: The wax prevents dust or mud particles from adhere to the chain, reducing wear caused by friction.
+Great repellent for dust and mud: Wax prevents dust or mud particles from sticking to the chain, reducing wear caused by friction.

 -

-Cleaner chain: By better repelling dirt, the chain is cleaner after each route, facilitating its maintenance.
+Cleaner chain: By better repelling dirt, the chain stays cleaner after each ride, making maintenance easier.

 -

-Deep penetration: Thanks to their low density, wax particles penetrate deeply into the links and other parts of the chain.
+Deep penetration: Thanks to its low density, wax particles penetrate deeply into the links and other parts of the chain.

 -

-Lower water resistance: The wax does not resist moisture well and can disappear quickly after washing the bicycle or rolling in the rain.
+Lower water resistance: Wax does not withstand humidity well and can disappear quickly after washing the bike or riding in the rain.

 -

-Limited durability: You will need to apply wax more frequently, ideally every two outputs or every 70 km.
+Limited durability: You will need to apply wax more frequently, ideally every two rides or every 70 km.

 -

-Early application: You must grease the chain with wax at least 20 minutes before leaving to be effective.
+Early application: You should wax the chain at least 20 minutes before riding for it to be effective.

 Oil lubricant: properties, advantages and disadvantages